dieter-wilhelm/apdl-mode/README.md

 ## In-built APDL command help with argument counter

-Especially for commands with a large number of arguments it is cumbersome to count the arguments, **C-?** facilitates this for you and visualises dynamically at which parameter position your cursor currently is.
+Especially for commands with a large number of arguments it is cumbersome to count the arguments, **M-?** facilitates this for you and visualises dynamically at which parameter position your cursor currently is.